 One of the sections in "Form 1500"(.pdf) is the address of the mailer (meaning the person sending the junk mail).
 This will appear somewhere on the piece which contains your address.
 If you didn't include the junk mailer's address, you didn't fill in the form correctly.
 (If there is no return address and they use permit mail (as opposed to stamps), only the USPS can identify the mailer:("Return Address Undisclosed by Mailer; Mailpiece Uses Permit xxxxx.")

 (Come to think of it, if someone wanted to send me something "erotically arousing", I don't think I'd complain.
 But I find commercial bulk mailings addressing me by first name far more offensive than photos of actors doing rude things in front of a camera.)

 But back to Form 1500, here is "Form 1500"(.pdf).

-In about a month, you will get a copy of the Prohibitary Order.
-Keep this in case the bulk mailer does not comply.
+In about a month or two, you will get a letter confirming "Your Application for Listing case number".
+Keep this (or at least the case number listed in the first paragraph) in case the bulk mailer does not comply.

 Here are instructions from junkbusters.com on how to use the form, (thank you archive.org); includes instructions for submitting the form to the local post office, the regulation to cite (if necessary) and where to mail it if the postmaster refuses.
 The instructions from junkbusters.com also has a copy of other relevant information about the original statute for those interested.)
 Note that the link to Form 1500 on the archived junkbusters.com page will not work, because the USPS has moved their link.